eazydigital-io/eazyconnect-documents/section_template_v2/components/json.md

   shareMsg?: string
   showOnStatus?: string[]
   showOnProductTypes?: string[]
-  eval?: string // This is a string javascript condition, In a code we will use `eval` to execute this condition }
+  evalHidden?: string // This is a string javascript condition, In a code we will use `eval` to execute this condition evalDisabled?: string // This is a string javascript condition, In a code we will use `eval` to execute this condition style?: React.CSSProperties className?: string
+}

 type KeyByProductType = {